afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w6-notes.md

   <img src="./resources/w6/l4-MPC2.png" width="300" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-  - Straightforward formulation
        - requires the definition of an objective function and relavant constraints
     - well-established solvers can optimize these constraints
   - Explicitly handles constraints
     - the `states` and `control signals` can be constrained to stay within safe operating bounds and controls can be selected to maximized multiple objectives simustaneously(hard constraints and soft penalties can be employed to reinforce the solution)